 The good news is that obesity is a manageable disease and people who live with it can still improve their health and wellbeing.
 In fact, a weight loss of only five percent is enough to lower the risk of some weight-related health complications, like high blood pressure.

 But weight management has no quick fixes.
 To lose weight and keep it off, people with obesity need proper ongoing treatment and care.
 This is why it is important to recognise obesity as a disease and to treat it using the latest scientific advancements.

 For treatment, one size does not fit all

 Although many people have obesity in common, they need individual treatment plans.
 We all have different genes, health, life histories, personalities, and environments.
 And we aren’t all motivated by the same goals.
 A personalised treatment plan will probably require a combination of different treatment options to meet an individual’s needs.

-An increasing number of healthcare providers understand what it takes to help
+An increasing number of healthcare professionals understand what it takes to help

 You are leaving Truthaboutweight.global